benman1/dementia/README.rst

 dementia
 ------------

+OBSOLETE.
+Not maintained any more.

-Caching objects with expiration; If objects haven't been retrieved for a number of seconds, they get deleted.
+Caching objects (LRU) with expiration; If objects haven't been retrieved for a number of seconds, they get deleted.
 On each retrieval the expiry date gets updated (this means retrieval becomes slightly slower).
 In this way, this data structure works in accordance with the neuroscience principle "use it,